 Close proximity to forests, lakes, and scenic backroads

-A relaxed pace that allows for unhurried exploration
+A relaxed pace that supports unhurried exploration

 Plan Your Hiking Getaway Near Robbinsville